GJTerrington/Rwork/README.md

 # Rwork
-Commented R code for data visualisation that future me can look back on!
+Commented R code from working through semester 1.
+Comments and code are written by me using what has been learned.